 Represented a founding partner and head of trading of a major hedge fund in one of the, if not the, most prominent insider-trading investigations ever.

 Represented a chief compliance officer of a registered broker-dealer in connection with an SEC investigation regarding compliance issues around dark pools.
-SEC was convinced not to file charges through the Wells process.
+The SEC was convinced not to file charges through the Wells process.

 Represented Lehman in a series of investigations into the underwriting, marketing and sale of auction rate securities.